awsdocs/aws-cdk-guide/v2/ecs_example.md

 ## Create a Fargate service<a name="ecs_example_create_fargate_service"></a>

-There are two different ways to run your container tasks with Amazon ECS:
+There are two different ways that we can run our container tasks with Amazon ECS:
-+ Use the `Fargate` launch type, where Amazon ECS manages the physical machines that your containers are running on for you\.
++ Use the `Fargate` launch type, where Amazon ECS manages the physical machines that oour containers are running on for us\.
-+ Use the `EC2` launch type, where you do the managing, such as specifying automatic scaling\.
++ Use the `EC2` launch type, where we do the managing, such as specifying automatic scaling\.

-For this example, we'll create a Fargate service running on an ECS cluster fronted by an internet\-facing Application Load Balancer\.
+For this example, we'll create a Fargate service running on an Amazon ECS cluster, fronted by an internet\-facing Application Load Balancer\.

-Add the following AWS Construct Library module imports to the indicated file\.
+We add the following AWS Construct Library module imports to our *stack file*:

 ------
 #### [ TypeScript ]